Advanced Postgraduate Diploma in Forced Migration, Asylum and Refugee Studies

 Designing and conducting case studies

-Displacement in Sub-Saharan Africa, Middle East, and Latin America
+Regional displacement patterns: Sub-Saharan Africa, Middle East, Latin America, South Asia

 Training Format